Plastic Beach: Release and promotion

-Similar to the previous album, short animated "idents" have been released for fictional band members Murdoc, 2-D, Russel, and the Noodle cyborg.
-The first depicts Murdoc fleeing from an unknown, rifle-wielding assailant (featuring a clip of "Three Hearts, Seven Seas, Twelve Moons" in the background), and the second depicts 2-D's abduction and transportation to Plastic Beach by a masked figure, who according to the Boogeyman (with a snippet of the instrumental version of "Rhinestone Eyes").
+Similar to the previous album, short animated "idents" were released for fictional band members Murdoc, 2-D, Russel, and the Noodle cyborg.
+The first depicted Murdoc fleeing from an unknown, rifle-wielding assailant (featuring a clip of "Three Hearts, Seven Seas, Twelve Moons" in the background), and the second depicted 2-D's abduction and transportation to Plastic Beach by a masked figure, later revealed to be the Boogeyman (with a snippet of the instrumental version of "Rhinestone Eyes").
 The track can be found as a bonus track along with "Pirate's Progress" on the iTunes Deluxe edition.
-Russel's ident has him stomping off of the edge of a pier and diving into the ocean, presumably headed to Plastic Beach for reasons unknown.
-The fourth features a zoom in on Cyborg Noodle with its face plate open.
+Russel's ident had him stomping off of the edge of a pier and diving into the ocean, presumably headed to Plastic Beach for reasons unknown.
+The fourth featured a zoom in on Cyborg Noodle with its face plate open.
 A fifth ident was also released, showing a luxury cruise sail being bombarded by torpedoes coming from planes flying above it.
 A crew member rushes over to cabin 13 to warn a passenger, who is revealed to be Noodle (wearing the oni mask), that the cruise is under attack by pirates and he was told to escort her to the lifeboats.
 Noodle then grabs her briefcase and opens it, revealing a gun, and passes the crew member while heading out, presumably to face the pirates.
 Noodle's ident acts as a trailer to the "On Melancholy Hill" music video, which was released on 15 June.

 On 26 February 2010, a "minimix" of the album was made available on the official website to download for free.
 The minimix is an eight-minute composition of songs from the album, a number of which had not been previously released.

 "Welcome to the World of the Plastic Beach", "Rhinestone Eyes" and "White Flag" were premiered on the Australian radio station Triple J on 28 February 2010, in respective order, at one-hour intervals.
 On 1 March 2010, NPR debuted the entire album via streaming.
 Later that same day, the album also became available for streaming at Guardian.co.uk.